-Schools are encouraged to include clear guidelines for the roles and responsibilities of the positions listed below (if used by the school) Mental health professionals, school counselors Community intervention professionals School resource officers, police officers on campus As a small single school district, we do not have school resource officers.
+Evaluate and amend the plan as needed and at least once each year, to ensure the plan is properly implemented.
+Keep an updated file of all non-sensitive safety- related plans and materials readily available for inspection by the public.
+See Section 2.1 The Legislature encourages that policies and procedures aimed at the prevention of bullying be included in the comprehensive school safety plan.
+See Sections 3.2, 3.3 & 3.4 Section 32282.1 Plan Page # Comments Schools are encouraged to include clear guidelines for the roles and responsibilities of the positions listed below (if used by the school) Mental health professionals, school counselors Community intervention professionals School resource officers, police officers on campus As a small single school district, we do not have school resource officers.
 Roles in an emergency are described in the plan.
-Section 32284 Plan Page # Comments Plan may include procedures for responding to the release of a pesticide or other toxic substance from properties located within one-quarter mile of a school See Sections 4.7c & 5.3l Section 32288 Plan Section # Comments Section 32288 Submit the plan to school district office or county office of education for approval Section Comments Submitted to Los Angeles County Office of Education on 3/1/2019 stakeholders were part of the review and development of the plan pierri
+ECS Network Safety Plan - Emergency Response Teams Section 32284 Plan Page # Comments Plan may include procedures for responding to the release of a pesticide or other toxic substance from properties located within one-quarter mile of a school See Sections 4.7c & 5.3l

+Section 32288 Plan Section # Comments Submit the plan to school district office or county office of education for approval N/A Submitted to Los Angeles County Office of Education on 2/x/2023 (b)(1) SSC/Planning Committee communicated the school safety plan to the public at a public meeting at the school site.
+N/A As a "small school district" as defined by ARTICLE 5.
+School Safety Plans [32281 (d)(2), the specific requirements for School Site Council development of Safe Schools Plans does not apply to our LEA.
+However, stakeholders were part of the review and development of the plan